Bylaws

 Meetings

 1. Annual Business Meeting.
-The annual business meeting of the division shall be held during the annual meeting of the Society.
-Except when actions are governed by specific provision in the bylaws, conduct of the business of the division at the annual business meeting shall follow Robert's Rules of Order (Revised).
+The annual business meeting of the PGD shall be held during the annual meeting of the Society.
+Except when actions are governed by specific provision in the bylaws, conduct of the business of the PGD at the annual business meeting shall follow Robert's Rules of Order (Revised).

 ARTICLE IX